PROFILE

 International Participation

-FFFAI the only national body in the filed of freight forwarding and logistics, which is has representation on international associations like International Federation of Freight Forwarders Associations (FIATA) and International Federation of Freight Brokers Associations (IFCBA).
-FFFAI has actively represented in these international bodies and past Chairmen of FFFAI have been at the helm of affairs of these international associations.
+FFFAI being national apex body in the field of Freight Forwarding and Logistics has its representation on International Association like International Federation of Freight Forwarder Association (FIATA) and International Custom Brokers Association (IFCBA).
+FFFAI Past Chairmen have been at the helm of affairs of these international associations.

 • Late Lt.
-Cdr (Mr.) R. Srinivasan was the Managing Director of IFCBA
+Cdr.
+R. Srinivasan was Managing Director of IFCBA

-• Mr. Shantanu Bhadkamkar is the present Chairman of IFCBA
+• Mr. Shantanu Bhadkamkar was Chairman of IFCBA

-• FFFAI hosted the FIATA Region Asia Pacific meeting in conjunction with UNESCAP meetings of National Freight Forwarders Logistics Association in 2008
+• FFFAI hosted the FIATA Regional Asia Pacific Meeting in conjunction with UNESCAP meetings of National Freight Forwarders Logistics Association in 2008

-• FFFAI hosted the IFCBA Board of Directors Meeting in 2013
+• FFFAI hosted IFCBA Board of Director Meeting in 2013

-• FFFAI FIATA Multimodal Transport Institute (Working Group Sea Transport) meeting in February 2014
+• FFFAI hosted FIATA Multimodal Transport Institute (Working Group Sea Transport) meeting in 2014

 Participation and Representation